Titken House: History

-Origins
+Early history

 The property is located on land that formerly belonged to the vast gardens of Sophie Amalienborg.
-The site was acquired by the wealthy grocer Niels Titken (1698-1771) in 1754.
-The present building on the site was constructed for him in 1754-1756.
+The site was acquired by the wealthy grocer Niels Titken (1698–1771) in 1754.
+The present building on the site was constructed for him in 1754–1756.
 It has been suggested that the architect was Lauritz de Thurah since he has signed an estimate of needed materials but this has been questioned (see below).
 Titken's grocery store was originally located in the basement with entrance from Fredericiagade.